 Sum involved in corruption allegations: EUR 51 million

-Shashi P. Tyagi: Former head of Indian air force, involved in procurement, alleged bribe recipient.
+Shashi P. Tyagi — former head of Indian Air Force; involved in procurement and alleged bribe recipient.

-Giuseppe Orsi, former CEO of Finmeccanica, prosecuted for corruption in Italy.
+Giuseppe Orsi — former CEO of Finmeccanica; prosecuted for corruption in Italy, acquitted on appeal.

-Bruno Spagnolini, former CEO of AgustaWestland, prosecuted for corruption in Italy.
+Bruno Spagnolini — former CEO of AgustaWestland; prosecuted for corruption in Italy, acquitted on appeal.

-Christian Michel, UK businessman and agent in the deal.
+Christian Michel — UK businessman; agent involved in the deal.

-Guido Hascke: Italian businessman and agent in the deal.
+Guido Hascke — Italian businessman; agent involved in the deal.

-Gautam Khaitan: Indian agent in the deal, alleged conduit for bribes.
+Gautam Khaitan — Indian lawyer and agent in the deal, alleged conduit for bribes.

-Ahmed Patel: Secretary to Sonia Gandhi, leader of Congress Party.
+Ahmed Patel — secretary to Sonia Gandhi, leader of the Congress Party.

-Sanjeev, Sandeep and Rajeev Tyagi, cousins of Shashi Tyagi.
+Sanjeev, Sandeep and Rajeev Tyagi — cousins of Shashi Tyagi.
 Sanjeev Tyagi is suspected of involvement in bribery associated with the deal.

-In 1999, India identified a a need for new VVIP helicopters to replace their existing Soviet Mi-8 helicopters, which were coming to the end of their service life, and which lacked high altitude and night flying capabilities necessary for flying national leaders to locations in the Himalayas.
+In 1999, India identified a need for new VVIP helicopters to replace its existing Soviet Mi-8 helicopters, which were coming to the end of their service life, and which lacked high altitude and night flying capabilities necessary for flying national leaders to locations in the Himalayas.
 A tender was first put out in 2002, specifying an altitude requirement for the helicopters of 6,000 meters; however, the original tender was cancelled, supposedly due to it leading to a single source situation.
 The revised tender issued in 2006 reduced the altitude requirement to 4,500 meters, insufficient for many of the Himalayan tasks required.
-This change in requirement enabled the AugustaWestland AW-101 Merlin helicopter to compete, while other changes to the specifications ultimately made the AW-101 the only competitor.
-It is suspected that manipulating the tender requirements in this way was one of the key goals of the bribing of Indian officials by the company.
-An audit of the procurement found numerous other flaws in the procedure, including a failure to check the reasonableness of price, and the acquisition of 12 helicopters to replace 8, with no clear reason for why 4 extra were needed.
+This change in requirement enabled the AgustaWestland AW-101 Merlin helicopter to compete, while other changes to the specifications ultimately allowed the AW-101 the defeat its only competitor, the Sikorsky S-92.

 As a result of the corruption allegations, the Indian government cancelled the contract in 2013, and was later able to successfully recover EUR 228 million already transferred for the 3 helicopters so far delivered, from funds held in guarantee.